 About Horse Racing in Australia

-Winx is known as an extremely versatile galloper.
-She has won at every famous course of any length Australia has to offer, including famous venues Caulfield and Flemington in Melbourne and the Rosehill racecourse in Sydney.
+Winx is recognized as an exceptionally adaptable racehorse.
+She has triumphed at every major racecourse of every distance in Australia, including two of the most famous, Caulfield and Flemington in Melbourne and Rosehill in Sydney.

-We’ll find out if her owners follow those who foaled Black Caviar and take their splendid mare to England or America for exhibitions.
+We will see if her owners emulate those who raised Black Caviar and take their magnificent mare to England or America for shows.

 To learn more about Aussie horse racing, check out the following articles.